-2.2 Process for considering a variation
+4. Process for considering a variation

 The Land Transport Management Act 2003 (the Act)1 includes provision for changes to some types of activities without the need for a variation to the RLTP.
-However, this provision does not apply to the proposed new or amended activity which is the subject of this report.
+However, this provision does not apply to the activity the subject of this report.

-Section 18D of the Act states that if a good reason exists to do so, the Committee may prepare a variation to its RLTP during the six years to which it applies.
-This can be at the request of an Approved Organisation or the NZTA, or on the Committee's own motion.
+Section 18D of the Act states that if a good reason exists to do so, the RTC may prepare a variation to its RLTP during the six years to which it applies.
+This can be at the request of an Approved Organisation or the NZTA, or on the RTC's own motion.